aadi58002/linkorg/README.md

 This then coverts the FileData struct into a graphical html and ts website which is then provided with data through the tauri interface from rust to js.

 # Future Goals
+- [x] Support general mark up formats like markdown
-- [-] Support more of the org file syntax like tags,File Description
+- [x] Support more of the org file syntax like tags,File Description
 - [ ] Remove unsafe code from the parser
 - [ ] Possible to update the file from the svelte frontend